 In the event that School needs to be closed for an emergency, such as bad weather, no electricity or water, etc., then parents and families will be notified via local TV stations.
 In some cases, an automated phone call or text message may also be sent.
+School Closings will also be posted on the school website.
 Please keep the School informed of a current phone number to access this service.